 5. The Pricing Magic of #9

-Though you may not have heard of this promotion strategy, you’ve definitely seen it in action.
+You’ve definitely seen this retail marketing strategy in action, even if you didn’t notice it at the time.
 Here’s the CliffNotes version: to drive more sales, change product price points to end with the number nine.
 One study by MIT and the University of Chicago tested the effect of the magic number nine with three separate experiments.
 The findings were surprising:

 First, use of a $9 price ending increased demand in all three experiments.
 Second, the increase in demand was stronger for new items than for items that the retailer had sold in previous years.